Revised August 29, 2016

 Yes, although juvenile criminal records are not available for non-criminal justice purposes, the State Bureau of Identification will report if the juvenile is listed on the sexual offender's list or if the juvenile is charged as an adult.
 Juveniles may obtain working papers at age 14 years.
-However, if the juvenile will be working in a paid position at the school that s/he attends, fingerprinting would not be required.
+However, if the juvenile will be working in a paid position at the school building that s/he attends, fingerprinting would not be required.
 The juvenile has the legal authority to attend school.

-24. What about school crossing guards who are employed by the municipality and assigned to the educational facilities?
+25. What about school crossing guards who are employed by the municipality and assigned to the educational facilities?